 Star Wars Episode IX: The Rise of Skywalker (2019)

-Director: J.J.
-Abrams.
 After inheriting a mess from Rian Johnson with The Last Jedi, J.J.
-Abrams was able to cobble together a decent close to this train wreck of Disney’s Star Wars series.
-A voice recording of the emperor is echoing throughout the galaxy which leads to a race between the First Order and the rebels to find a secret planet where the Emperor reveals himself to be behind the First Order, now renamed the Final Order.
-In the end, Kylo Ren faces a choice between good and evil.
+Abrams was able to cobble together a halfway decent conclusion to this train wreck of a Star Wars series.
+The plot: a voice recording of the Emperor is echoing throughout the galaxy which leads to a race between the First Order and the rebels to find a secret planet where the Emperor reveals himself to be covertly conducting the First Order, now renamed the Final Order.
+How the Emperor has managed to survive remains a mystery.
+Kylo Ren faces a choice between good and evil -to save his future in the First Order or save the Resistance.
+The Rise of Skywalker is a mildly entertaining film that seems decent in contrast to its terrible predecessor.

 The Souvenir (2019)